When the Rooster Crows

-He must have already felt sick, knowing what he had done.
-But the moment that rooster crowed, the moment he heard that piercing sound, Peter remembered Jesus’ prediction and he “went out and wept bitterly” (Luke 22:62).
+But to be associated with Jesus of Nazareth was dangerous.
+Peter caved into fear and denied his relationship with Jesus three times.
+Then he felt sick, knowing what he had done.
+The moment that rooster crowed, the moment he heard that piercing sound, Peter remembered Jesus’ prediction and he “went out and wept bitterly” (Luke 22:62).

-Peter wept in abject repentance, as his heart ached and he saw himself for the weak, frightened man that he was.
+Peter wept in abject repentance; his heart ached and he saw himself for the weak, frightened man that he was.

 Jesus had promised Peter that He would pray for him, and now His prayers were being answered as Peter humbled himself before God and cried tears of regret and sorrow.

 His breaking heart would soon be restored and he would emerge a far stronger man of faith than the brash, younger Peter, once so full of bravado and self-confidence.

 For Peter, the sound of the rooster crow ushered in repentance and the dawn of the new day.